Gifts & Entertainment

 - Gifts or entertainment may be given only where appropriate and where there is no risk of creating the perception of influencing the recipient in his/her decision.

 - Gifts must be of minimal value and entertainment must not go beyond what is reasonable.
-Expenditures for lavish or inappropriate gifts or entertainment are strictly prohibited.
+Lavish or inappropriate gifts or entertainment are strictly prohibited.

 - Demanding or soliciting gifts or entertainment of any kind is prohibited.
-This includes not only merchandise but all kinds of advantages.
+This includes not only items but all kinds of advantages.

 - Unsolicited gifts or entertainment may only be accepted if they do not go beyond common courtesy and are an accepted local business practice.